 Drivers easily get distracted behind the wheel, although only 3.5% admit to it.
 Unfortunately, pedestrians are vulnerable to distractions as well, many talking on their phone, checking their email and social media notifications, listening to music or talking to their companions while walking.

 Both drivers and pedestrians often become aware of the danger when it is already too late, and the accident is unavoidable.
-Depending on how the accident occurred and what its consequences were, any of the parties involved can benefit from the advice of a pedestrian accident lawyer.
+Depending on how the accident occurred and what its consequences were, any of the parties involved can benefit from the advice of a personal injury lawyer.

 Approximately 19% of the traffic accidents occurring in Georgia every year have excess speed as the main cause.
 In addition to making it hard for drivers to stop in time and avoid accidents, speed also increases impact force and leads to more severe injuries.